 What Happens to My Petition After I Turn It In?

 Petitions are reviewed during the semester in which you plan to graduate.
 Students are notified by mail of the results of that review.
 Most students are enrolled in their final semester when the petition is submitted, so once grades for that semester are recorded a final review of all graduation petitions is completed.
-This step may take several weeks depending on the number of petitions to be reviewed.

-When Will I Get My Diploma?
+When Will I Get My Degree or Certificate?

 Mt.
 SAC conducts one commencement ceremony a year, at the end of the spring semester.
 Fall and winter graduates are encouraged to attend the ceremony and participate in this event with spring graduates in June.
 Summer session prospective graduates are also invited to participate in the June ceremony.